-One of the first recipes Ell remembers making was a Carbonnade of Beef (Carbonnade Flamande), taken from a 1970’s Good Housekeeping magazine.
-It was a peculiar recipe for a budding young cook to attempt, a beer based stew for someone who wasn’t old enough to drink, but his vagarity and intrigue prevailed and the dish was created…clearly making an impression as 25 or so years on this dish is always a welcome favourite at home.
+One of the first recipes Ell remembers making was a Carbonnade of Beef (Carbonnade Flamande) stew, taken from a 1970’s Good Housekeeping magazine.
+It was a peculiar recipe for a budding young cook to attempt, a beer based beef stew for someone who wasn’t old enough to drink, but his vagarity and intrigue prevailed and the dish was created…clearly making an impression as 25 or so years on this dish is always a welcome favourite at home.

 A quick search on the Internet (bless modern technology) will reveal dozens of ways to make this traditional Flemish dish; from recipes handed down through families or adapted as taste and ingredients have changed over the decades.
 A few ingredients are consistent, and an absolute must, across recipes:

 - Dark brown beer; not too sweet, definitely Belgian and preferably a Trappist beer.
 Over and over the recipes we found recommended Chimay Blue.
 We initially tested it with some local English craft beers and ales but ultimately we agree with this recommendation and make our stew with Chimay Blue.
 Leffe Brun is also a good alternative.

 - Thyme and bay leaves (dried or fresh).

 After a couple of failed attempts we eventually came up with an amalgamation of recipes that we believe produces a perfect result.
 Thick and hearty, sweet and sour, this is a wonderful warming dish for a winter’s night.